ammarhakim/ammar-simjournal/je/je12/je12-poisson-bracket.rst

 above simulations an upwind flux was used, in which case we can show that the Casimirs decay.

-Another invariant of the Poisson bracket equation is the quadratic quantity, energy, defined by :math:`\int_\Omega \phi\chi dx dy`.
-This is valid only when the potential field does not depend on time or is related to the vorticity field via a Poisson equation :math:`\nabla^2
-\psi = -\chi`.
+Another invariant of the Poisson bracket equation is the energy defined by :math:`\int_\Omega \phi\chi dx dy`.
+This is valid only when the potential field does not depend on time or is related to the vorticity field via a Poisson equation :math:`\nabla^2 \psi = -\chi`.
 One can show that the Poisson bracket algorithm conserves energy *even when an upwind flux is used*.
 In this section I test the evolution of enstrophy and energy using the Poisson bracket algorithm defined above.